- Go-Shop Commission allows sellers to actively search for alternative offers during a limited period of time.

 Advantages:

-– Can lead to a faster initial agreement – possibility to negotiate more favorable terms in other areas Disadvantages:
+– Can lead to a faster initial agreement

-– risk of losing the transaction to a competing bidder
+– Risk of losing the transaction to a competing bidder

-– possible need to rework the offer
+– Possible need to improve the offer

-– uncertainty during the go-shop period
+– Uncertainty during the go-shop period

 Negotiation strategies: